susanruimingao/pstR/README.md

 conda install -c qiime2 qiime2
 ```

-Two more scripts named "checkPhasterServer.py" and "cdHitClstr2table.pl" need to be downloaded from the folder named "script".
+Two more scripts named "checkPhasterServer.py" and "cdHitClstr2table.pl" need to be downloaded from the folder named "scripts".
 The PATH containing this two scripts need to be called in R envrironment as puting as parameters in two steps of this pipeline.

 Download prophageTypingR_0.1.0.tar.gz from